-Trinity Metro will offer up to 18-hour parking at the TEXRail stations in North Richland Hills, so if you work a night shift or a double shift, or plan a day trip, you will be able to park in the TEXRail station lot.
+Trinity Metro allows up to 18-hour parking at the TEXRail stations in North Richland Hills, so if you work a night shift or a double shift, or plan a day trip, you will be able to park in the TEXRail station lot.
 If you are planning to be out of town for two or more days, you should get a ride to the station and use the easy drop-off lanes.

 The issue regarding long term parking is that if the rail station lots fill up with travelers who are gone days or weeks at a time, then there will not be enough space for daily commuters to park.
 Options for long term parking are being explored and could be added at a later date.

-Depending on each location and the speed of the train when crossing, it will clear most intersections in about a minute, generally less time than is required by a normal traffic signal cycle.
-Some crossings may be a little longer due to unique circumstances at that particular crossing.
+Depending on each location and the speed of the train when crossing, the train clears most intersections in about a minute, generally less time than is required by a normal traffic signal cycle.
+Some crossings are a little longer due to unique circumstances at that particular crossing.

 Median barriers are a safety enhancement that restrict driver access to the opposing lanes and prevent vehicle drivers from driving through or around lowered crossing gates.
 These barriers have shown a significant reduction in the number of vehicle violations at crossing gates.
 For railroad crossings to be designated as a Quiet Zone, safety enhancements such as the median barriers must be in place.

 Studies have shown that this DMU type of train creates 72% less pollution and 75% less noise than a standard locomotive.
 The TEXRail Environmental Impact Statement (EIS) shows that the sound level for these trains at full throttle is under 75 dBA at 50 feet (equivalent to the sound of a household vacuum cleaner) and below 50 dBA at 100 feet (equivalent to the sound of a normal level conversation).
 In addition, the railroad bed is being reconstructed and new concrete rail ties installed.
 This will reduce the sound and vibration coming from the track itself.